-Each spring term, the students of the Hollins/ADF M.F.A. travel off site to dance centers throughout the world.
+All students of Hollins' M.F.A. program in dance travel off site to dance centers throughout the world.
 In an effort to expand experiences beyond the campus setting, students will study, present their work in various settings, view concerts, and immerse themselves in specially designed "study tracks."

 Specifically designed to promote exchange within a larger dance community and to better understand the internationalization of dance education, these residencies open pathways that will create lifelong relationships and opportunities.